Animesh Debbarma: Policy initiatives

 As of 2025 under minister Animesh Debbarma, three externally funded projects are being implemented in Tripura.
-The three projects Japan International Cooperation Agency (JICA), Federal of Germany through KFW and World Bank funded ELEMENT project are working across Tripura focusing on forest management, community development and enhancing livelihoods.
+The three projects, led by the Japan International Cooperation Agency (JICA), the Federal Government of Germany through KFW and World Bank-funded ELEMENT project are working across Tripura focusing on forest management, community development and enhancing livelihoods.

 Debbarma has announced the launching of JICA 3.0 after the completion of JICA 2.0 in 2025.
-Tripura gears up for JICA 3.0.
-Through the SCATFORM (Sustainable Catchment Forest Project Management), Debbarma have initiated eco-tourism development across Tripura.
+Through the SCATFORM (Sustainable Catchment Forest Project Management), Debbarma has initiated the development of eco-tourism across Tripura.

 To enhance forest patrolling and protection, minister Animesh Debbarma initiated the procurement of motorbikes and distributed motorbikes to forest rangers.

-Debbarma is currently overseeing the establishment of roadside markets and forest producers outlets across all eleven blocks of Dhalai District of Tripura to provide opportunities to vendors and farmers on selling forest products.
-Furthermore, six eco-tourism parks are to be created to boost state tourism in as many district of Tripura.
+Debbarma is currently overseeing the establishment of roadside markets and forest producers outlets across all eleven blocks of the Dhalai District of Tripura to provide opportunities to vendors and farmers to sell forest products.
+Furthermore, six eco-tourism parks are to be created to boost state tourism in as many districts of Tripura.

 Minister Animesh Debbarma pressed the assembly to deploy 400 personnel from Tripura’s paramilitary force, the Tripura State Rifles (TSR), under District Forest Officers (DFOs), and sought approval for the Forest Protection Unit (FPU) to procure AK-47 rifles to combat illegal timber smuggling.

 Views and opinions

-Animesh Debbarma has been an active proponent for a separate statehood Greater Tipraland.
-He opines if the Tiprasas needs more autonomy, financial and political empowerment.
+Animesh Debbarma has been an active proponent of a separate state of Greater Tipraland, opining that the Tiprasas need more autonomy, financial and political empowerment.

 Kokborok Script

 Animesh Debbarma has raised the issue of the ongoing Kokborok Script Debate in the assembly session on March 28, 2023.
-He have addressed that the government has to keep the people's demand before making any decision relating to Kokborok.
-Specifically on Kokborok Subject issue is CBSE, Debbarma demanded the question paper should be written both in Roman script as it is efficient for the students.
+He have addressed that the government must prioritize the demands of the people before making any decision relating to the Kokborok language.
+Specifically concerning the issue of Kokborok as a CBSE subject, Debbarma demanded the question paper should be written in both the Roman and Bengali scripts to make it more efficient for students.

 Forest protection and conservation

-As a minister in charge of Forest Department, Government of Tripura, Debbarma seeing the rapid deforestation have urged centre to reconsider and take careful steps while clearing pristine forest of Tripura for infrastructure projects like highway and other heavy construction.
+As the minister in charge of the Forest Department in the Government of Tripura, Debbarma, in response to rapid deforestation, has urged the central government to reconsider and take careful steps while clearing pristine forests in Tripura for infrastructure projects for highway and other heavy construction.
 He urged the Union Ministry of Environment, Forest and Climate Change to establish an eco-friendly model of development.

-Forest Minister Animesh Debbarma also urged the Ministry of Railways and the National Highways and Infrastructure Development Corporation Limited (NHIDCL) to build underpasses along routes that cut through elephant corridors in order to curb the rising cases of man-elephant conflict.
+Forest Minister Animesh Debbarma also urged the Ministry of Railways and the National Highways and Infrastructure Development Corporation Limited (NHIDCL) to build underpasses along routes that cut through elephant corridors in order to curb the increase in cases of man-elephant conflict.